lackhand/princess/conversation.md

 And then the narrator moves the story from there, and things repeat!

-Princesses are special, since they're the center of the story.
-To help her along, each princess has a supply of favor (a metagame resource and combination of luck, strength, grace, patience, and willpower).
-There might be other resources (individual or shared) like time or money or trouble.
-The narrator (who doesn't need to keep track of her own resources) can ask a princess to spend favor when she's

 ### Actions

 It's best when the narrator is curious, prompting and asking questions of the princesses.